Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Frequent heartburn is often caused by gastroesophageal reflux disease (GERD).
 In people with GERD, the contents of the stomach back up into the esophagus.
 Depending on its severity, GERD is treated with medication or sometimes surgery.

 When other symptoms accompany daily heartburn, though, that’s a sign it could be more than GERD.
 Symptoms to look for include trouble swallowing, regurgitation, chronic cough, hoarseness, chest pain or rectal bleeding.
 Waking up at night coughing or choking is another cause for possible concern.

-“People with those symptoms seem to be at particularly high risk for developing complications or problems,” says Rassa Shahidzadeh, MD, a gastroenterologist on the medical staff at Baylor Regional Medical Center at Plano.
+“People with those symptoms seem to be at particularly high risk for developing complications or problems,” says Rassa Shahidzadeh, MD, a gastroenterologist on the medical staff at Baylor Scott & White Medical Center - Plano.
 “Chronic reflux can cause a cancer of the esophagus that’s one of the fastest-growing forms of cancer in the United States.”

 Fortunately, it’s a preventable form of cancer when recognized early.
 Because obesity is a factor in GERD, losing weight is an important preventive measure.
 Lifestyle changes can make a difference, too, such as avoiding carbonated beverages, alcohol and acidic foods such as tomato sauce.